Edgar-Donk/frothy-brew/docs/scale/place.rst

     lab0.place(in_=but,  bordermode='outside', relx=0.5, rely=0, anchor='s')

-We can see that by using bordermode='outside' the width of the widget plus its padding is included in our rely calculation, if the Label text is sitting over the widget border simply make the padding larger.
+By using **bordermode='outside'** the width of the widget plus its padding is included in our rely calculation, if the Label text is sitting on the widget border simply make the padding larger.

 .. container:: toggle